alphagov/govuk-design-guide/docs/frontend-templates/completed-transaction.md

       false
   1:
     # Both title and link are REQUIRED in order for this information to render on the page.
-    title: You’ve completed your transaction.
+    title: 'You’ve completed your transaction'
     link: https://www.gov.uk/done/transaction-finished
     welsh:
       # Options on whether the webpage using this frontend template is in Welsh: